Partner – Orkes – NPI EA (cat=Spring)

 The rule is annotated with @ClassRule.
 As a result, it will start the Docker container before any test in that class runs.
 The container will be destroyed after all methods are executed.

-If you apply @Rule annotation, GenericContainer rule will start a new container for each test method.
+If you apply @Rule annotation, the GenericContainer rule will start a new container for each test method.
 And it will stop the container when that test method finishes.

 @Test